impredicative/irc-rss-feed-bot/README.md

 * For each new feed with no history in the database, only up to five of its most recent entries are posted.
 The rest are never posted but are nevertheless saved in the database.
 This is done to limit flooding a channel when one or more new feeds are added.
-Future entries of the feed are all posted, of course.
+Future entries of the feed are all posted without reservation, of course.

 ## Links
 * Code: https://github.com/impredicative/irc-rss-feed-bot